PTK

 **If not re-epithelialized by 6 days call to schedule to be evaluated in our center

 Typically, the epithelium will seal with a small centrally located epithelial ridge.
-It can be star shaped or linear, will usually pick up stain and depending on where the ridge is located, it can have varied effects on vision.
-Once re-epithelialization has occurred, the bandage contact lens is removed.
-The use of consistent daily and night-time lubrication will help promote continued epithelial healing and adherence, as well as aiding in the epithelial remodeling that occurs following PRK.
+It can be star-shaped or linear, will usually stain with NaFl, and depending on its location, it can have varied effects on vision.
+Once re-epithelialization has occurred, the bandage contact lens is removed and discontinued.
+The use of consistent daily and night-time lubrication will help promote continued epithelial healing and adherence, as well as aid in the epithelial remodeling that occurs following PRK.
 It is this epithelial remodeling that will continue to improve the patient’s vision with time.